Get Here and Around

 - Druk Airlines (www.drukair.com.bt) to/from Paro to Bangkok, Delhi, Doha, Kathmandu, Mumbai

-We need to say that this site isn’t sponsored in any way by any of the above, and these are only our opinions, but it must be said, tried and tested over 26 years of flying to and from the Himalaya, often multiple times a year.
+We need to say that this site isn’t sponsored by any of the above.
+These are only our opinions, based on 26 years of flying to and from the Himalaya, often multiple times a year.

 Getting Around Nepal from Kathmandu